keanodejs/07_mandatory_1_files/README.md

-# 07 Mandatory 1 files
+# 07 Mandatory Assignment 1
 Files for use in the 1st mandatory assignment on the Node.js elective

 Installation